psychemedia/pentrich-uprising/notes/vf-vfringe-anywhens-show-v1.md

 And once again, the men responsible escaped justice.

-But then... the machine breaking stopped, in those parts at least.
+But then... the machine breaking stopped, in those parts at least, as an accomodation was come to between the manufacturers and the framework knitters.
 Or at least, it stopped for a while.
 Three or four years or so, all told.
 But then, it started up again.
 And whose frames would end up being broken again?
 Mr Benjamin Topham's...

 There is another tale about that, of course, of how this time two men *were* captured and brought to trial, of how their lawyer managed to get them off using a new fangled defence of *alibi*, of how the judge and jury were perhaps aided in their decision-making by the mob that had assmebled outside and the crowd that had made its way inside the court-room, and who'd made it more than clear which way they expected the case to go.
 But as time is short, I shall have to leave that as a tale for another day.